 6. Frango no churrasco

 Portugal’s favorite fast food, frango no churrasco, literally translates to ‘chicken on the barbeque’.
-It is also sometimes called, frango no brasa; which means ‘chicken on hot coals’.
+It is also sometimes called frango no brasa, which means ‘chicken on hot coals’.
 You can buy this delicious snack as a takeaway from small roadside shops all over Portugal.
-But don’t expect it to taste like KFC or Popeyes’, as this tasty treat is far from junk.
+However, don’t expect it to taste like KFC, as this tasty treat is far from junk food.
 It is cooked in a particular way with delicious marinades made from secret recipes.
 Whole small chickens are spatchcocked and marinated in olive oil, lemon, garlic, white wine, and spicy paprika.
 They then go on a rotating spit over a coal pit.
 While the chickens roast, they are continually basted with the marinade and the famous Portuguese piri piri chili sauce, which keeps them juicy.
 The smoky, spicy, sweet chicken is usually then served with fries, salad, bread, or rice, and a nice cold bottle of beer.

 7. Leitão assado da bairrada

-Portuguese cuisine features a considerable amount of pork and Porco preto – black Iberian pig – is the Portuguese domestic pig.
-It is primarily found in the central and southern regions of Portugal and is reared free-range; often on a diet of acorns.
+Portuguese cuisine features a considerable amount of pork and Porco Preto (Iberian black pig).
+It is primarily found in the central and southern regions and is reared free-range, often on a diet of acorns.
 The resulting sweet-tasting, moist pork can be braised, chargrilled, pickled, and added to soups and bread.
-The king of all Portuguese pork dishes, though, is roast suckling pig (leitão assado da bairrada).
-You will discover this on menus all over Portugal.
-Traditionally, the skin of the young pig is rubbed with a mix of garlic and pig fat, seasoned with coarse salt and pepper, and skewered on a pole.
-It is then roasted and basted until the intensely-flavored meat flakes away from the bone and the skin is golden orange and crisp.
+The mother of all Portuguese pork dishes, though, is roast suckling pig; or leitão assado da bairrada.
+You will discover this on menus all over the country.
+Traditionally, the skin of the pig is rubbed with a mix of garlic and pig fat, seasoned with coarse salt and pepper, and skewered on a pole.
+It is then roasted and basted until the intensely flavored meat flakes away from the bone and the skin is golden orange and crisp.
 You will usually eat it with batatas fritas (fries) and lettuce, tomato, and onion salad (salada mista).

 8. Pastéis de nata